MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/1-business-chat-and-pages.md

      ![Screenshot showing pages app.](../Demos/Media/next-topic-pages.png)

-1. At the bottum of the page, type the at symbol (**@**).
+1. At the bottom of the page, type the at symbol (**@**).
 This opens up a context menu to browse for people, files, meetings, and more:

 1. Add any of your colleagues from the list of people.

 1. After adding your colleague, click on their name to give them access.
-They will receive an email notification with a link to collaborate on the Page:
+They'll receive an email notification with a link to collaborate on the Page:

     ![Screenshot showing share and notify in pages.](../Demos/Media/share.png)

-1. Once your colleague has access, they are free to continue working on the page through Outlook, pages, or loop.
+1. Once your colleague has access, they're free to continue working on the page through Outlook, pages, or loop.

 [Back to Index](https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/)